grafana/agent/docs/sources/flow/reference/components/prometheus.exporter.node.md

 is a no-op.

-Users can choose to enable a subset of collectors to limit the amount of metrics exposed by the `prometheus.exporter.node_exporter` component, or disable collectors that are expensive to run.
+Users can choose to enable a subset of collectors to limit the amount of metrics exposed by the `prometheus.exporter.node` component, or disable collectors that are expensive to run.

 | Name             | Description | OS | Enabled by default |